 If you don’t already know, I work at a small Racine County school district in Wisconsin as the sole IT sysadmin.
 I started there about a year ago, and ever since I’ve been trying to figure out how to make my job easier while providing the necessary equipment to students and staff.
 One of the biggest things I’ve noticed is students rarely use Windows for anything other than accessing Google Apps via Chrome (and games, but that’s a story for another time).
 I started thinking to myself how we might be able to better utilize our existing hardware without spending a dime, and that’s when I came up with the idea to install Ubuntu on a limited number of machines.
-If you want to read on how I think that things like Ubuntu can get students more interested in technology, I’ve created a separate post here.

 To start off with what we need to do is get WDS to push out the syslinux derivative pxelinux — a lightweight bootloader designed to be used with PXE booting.
 If you’re unaware, WDS is basically the Windows installer disc (Windows PE) designed to work over the network plus some PXE-specific bootloaders.
 For my example I will be adding Ubuntu 13.04 with using Windows Server 2008 R2 as my WDS server.